zusru/ChatBotApp/README.md

 # ChatBotApp
-A chatbot built with a knowledge base system that is created in a way that matches the user’s need (always learning).
+The chatbot is a prototype of the idea of artificial intelligence built with a knowledge base system that you can modify and create in a way that is consistent with the user’s need (he cannot be stopped from learning).